alexewerlof/ja/README.md

 # Introduction

-This is a very simple but useful CLI utility to fetch files from github into the current folder.
+This is a very simple CLI utility to fetch files from Github into the current folder/repository.

 Think about it as `curl` for Github.